MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-retail-footfall-detection.md

 ---
-title: Deploy an AI-based footfall detection solution using Azure and Azure Stack
+title: Deploy an AI-based footfall detection solution using Azure and Azure Stack Hub
-description: Learn how to deploy a footfall detection solution using Azure and Azure Stack.
+description: Learn how to deploy a footfall detection solution using Azure and Azure Stack Hub.
 This solution is used for analyzing visitor traffic in retail stores.
 author: BryanLa
 ms.service: azure-stack
 ms.topic: article
-ms.date: 10/31/2019
+ms.date: 11/05/2019
 ms.author: bryanla
 ms.reviewer: anajod
-ms.lastreviewed: 10/31/2019
+ms.lastreviewed: 11/05/2019
 ---

-# Deploy an AI-based footfall detection solution using Azure and Azure Stack
+# Deploy an AI-based footfall detection solution using Azure and Azure Stack Hub

+*Applies to: Azure Stack Hub integrated systems and Azure Stack Hub Development Kit*

-This article describes how to deploy a solution that generates insights from real world actions by using Azure, Azure Stack, and the Custom Vision AI Dev Kit.
+This article describes how to deploy a solution that generates insights from real world actions by using Azure, Azure Stack Hub, and the Custom Vision AI Dev Kit.

 In this solution, you learn how to: